storyprotocol/documentation/docs/Introduction/what-is-story.md

 1. an on-chain NFT.
 This could be an existing NFT like [Azuki](https://www.azuki.com/en) that itself is the IP, or a new NFT specifically minted to represent some off-chain IP like a real-world asset.
 2. its associated IP Account, which is a modified ERC-6551 (Token Bound Account) implementation.

 To interact with IP Assets within the protocol, we use “**modules**” such as the licensing, royalty, and dispute modules.
 For example, the owner of an IP Asset can set **terms** on their IP such as whether or not derivative works can use the IP commercially (and at what cost).
-Creators of derivative works can then seamlessly extend their work by minting “**License Tokens**” - outlined by the terms and also represented as NFTs themselves - using the [Licensing Module](doc:licensing-module), create revenue streams from derivative works using the [Royalty Module](doc:royalty-module), or raise a dispute using the [Dispute Module](doc:dispute-module).
+Creators of derivative works can then seamlessly extend their work by minting “**License Tokens**” - outlined by the terms and also represented as NFTs themselves - using the [📜 Licensing Module](doc:licensing-module), create revenue streams from derivative works using the [💸 Royalty Module](doc:royalty-module), or raise a dispute using the [❌ Dispute Module](doc:dispute-module).

 ### Programmable IP License